marcentusch/famly-code-test/README.md

 Part 2:
 I decided to create a list of children on the nursery and just figure out who is checked in or out based on `checkInTime` and `checkOutTime` on `Child` type.
 If child has no check in time, they are not checked in.
 If they do not have a check out time, then they are not checked out.

+For calculating how long the child was checked in I just used the 2 timestamps on `Child` to get a duration.

 Generally I tried to have most of the logic in simple pure functions so that it could easily be tested.

 <!-- END of Notes -->